 EdApp’s microlearning approach uses smartphone technology to simplify learning and make the training more accessible and convenient for its users.
-All EdApp-authored e-learning courses are designed to be mobile responsive, which means they will automatically resize to match the size of any mobile screen.
+All EdApp-authored online courses are designed to be mobile responsive, which means they will automatically resize to match the size of any mobile screen.

 You may also be interested in: